 ABA Therapy and Communication

-Ways People with ASD Communicate
+How do People with ASD Communicate?

-ABA therapy focuses on:
+ABA therapy focuses on communication development using:

 - Exchanging pictures to request items

 - Using speech devices

 - Starting with single words

 ABA therapy will find the most effective way for their clients to communicate, while also working to build up more complex language skills.
 A comprehensive ABA program will ensure that your child has therapy that addresses occasional repeating speech, requesting items, labeling items, and conversational skills.

 Research supports (and many families are aware) that early ABA intervention services yield the best outcome for children with development delays.
 With more children being diagnosed with ASD, it is increasingly important to distinguish the type of early childhood intervention as ASD therapy is not a one-size-fits-all service.
 Early intervention services include Occupational Therapy (OT), Physical Therapy (PT), Speech Therapy, Developmental Therapy and ABA Therapy.